 Highland is a larger medium-sized city located in the state of California.
 With a population of 54,854 people and nine constituent neighborhoods, Highland is the 162nd largest community in California.

-Unlike some cities, Highland isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Highland are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Highland is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Highland is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Highland who work in office and administrative support (15.22%), sales jobs (9.25%), and food service (6.97%).
+There are especially a lot of people living in Highland who work in office and administrative support (14.28%), sales jobs (8.99%), and food service (7.28%).

-The per capita income in Highland in 2010 was $21,578, which is lower middle income relative to California, and middle income relative to the rest of the US.
-This equates to an annual income of $86,312 for a family of four.
+The per capita income in Highland in 2010 was $21,549, which is lower middle income relative to California and the nation.
+This equates to an annual income of $86,196 for a family of four.
 However, Highland contains both very wealthy and poor people as well.

 Highland is an extremely ethnically-diverse city.
 The people who call Highland home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Highland, accounting for 49.86% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Highland residents report their race to be White, followed by Black or African-American.
-Highland also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 48.91% of the city’s residents.
 Important ancestries of people in Highland include Irish, English, Italian, and French .

 The most common language spoken in Highland is English.
 Other important languages spoken here include Spanish and Vietnamese.